MAEchevarria/django-blog/README.md

     }
 }
 ```

+## Environment Variables
 And for good practice, uses `python-dotenv` for handling Django's secret key.
-If you run into any errors, within the Django-blog directory, create a `.env` file and insert your django key:
+If you run into any errors, create a `.env` file and insert your django key. `django-blog/.env`

 ```
 DJANGO_SECRET=<secret_key_here>
 ```